nileshkumar/riding-on-rails-5/weblog/README.md

-Basic blog application Rails 5
+Basic blog application on Rails 5